Yvel C. Crevecoeur

 - Online learning (Course design and instructional delivery methods)

 - Policy/legal issues related to academic access and equity

-Crevecoeur, Y. C., *Sorenson, S. E., *Mayorga, V., and *Gonzalez, A. P. (in press).
-Universal design for learning in K-12 educational Settings: A review of group comparison and single-subject intervention studies.
-The Journal of Special Education Apprenticeship.
+Crevecoeur, Y. C., *Sorenson, S. E., *Mayorga, V., and *Gonzalez, A. P. (2014).
+Universal design for learning in K-12 educational settings: A review of group comparison and single-subject intervention studies.
+Journal of Special Education Apprenticeship, 3(2), 1-23.
 Note. * = former graduate students

 Crevecoeur, Y. C., Coyne, M. D., & McCoach, D. B. (2014).
 English-language learners and English-only learners' response to direct vocabulary instruction.
 Reading and Writing Quarterly: Overcoming Learning Difficulties, 30, 51-78.